 7A.1.9 Where the conditions imposed by the IMO under clause 7A.1.8(b) are inconsistent with another clause in the Market Rules the 7A.1.8(b) conditions are to be given effect notwithstanding that inconsistency.

-7A.1.10 For the purposes of this Chapter 7A only, unless otherwise indicated, the EGC Balancing Portfolio is to be treated as a single Balancing Facility and references in this Chapter 7A to Balancing Facilities are to be read as including a reference to the EGC Balancing Portfolio.
+7A.1.10 For the purposes of this Chapter 7A only, unless otherwise indicated, the Verve Energy Balancing Portfolio is to be treated as a single Balancing Facility and references in this Chapter 7A to Balancing Facilities are to be read as including a reference to the Verve Energy Balancing Portfolio.

 7A.1.11 Where this Chapter 7A imposes a timeframe of “as soon as reasonably practicable”, the IMO may prescribe the latest time by which this must be done.

-7A.1.12 System Management must provide all information required to be provided to the IMO under these Market Rules in a format, form and manner prescribed by the IMO after consultation with System Management
+7A.1.12 System Management must provide all information required to be provided to the IMO under these Market Rules in a format, form and manner prescribed by the IMO after consultation with System Management.

 7A.2 Balancing market submissions